I. General Questions About a Pituitary Tumor or Pituitary

 higher risk of developing infections.

-hormone producing pituitary tumor.
-Excessive TSH stimulates the thyroid
+producing pituitary tumor.
+Excessive TSH stimulates the thyroid gland

-gland to produce too much thyroid hormone (hyperthyroidism).
-Symptoms
+to produce too much thyroid hormone (hyperthyroidism).
+Symptoms of

 difficulty sleeping, frequent bowel movements and in women, less

 Non Secretory Tumor: This is a tumor that does not produce an

 excessive amount of a pituitary hormone that can be measured in the

 blood.
 This type of tumor most commonly causes sexual dysfunction in